 Who is Upwork best for?

 When comparing Upwork vs Fiverr, there’s no question that both are versatile in offering jobs to individuals of many different industries.
-Since we’re talking about Upwork, here’s who they’re best for:
+Since we’re talking about how legit Upwork is, here’s who they’re best for:

 Since writers have the opportunity to bid for jobs, they know exactly what type of work they bid for.
 They get a better idea of what is expected from them during the phase of interview.
 This helps them in making the final deal.